 - Depending on the type of wood, use linseed oil or special oil from the hardware store

-Our tip: If your wooden furniture has lost its color or got scratches in winter, we advise you to sand it down and spray paint it at the beginning of spring.
+Our tip: If your wooden furniture has lost its colour or got scratches in winter, we advise you to sand it down and spray paint it at the beginning of spring.

 However, for each material, we recommend that you clean the furniture thoroughly before the beginning of winter to prevent dust and dirt from settling there during storage.
 Plastic and metal can be easily cleaned with soap and water.
 For wood, we advise you to use certain cleaning supplies from the specialist store.
 Heavy soiling can be removed with a coarse brush.
 For lighter soiling and sensitive materials, we recommend using gentle sponges or cleaning cloths instead.